simondecaestecker/eurecom_forensics_project/README.md

 **Caution!** It only works for Windows dumps.
 There is currently no way to determine what is the right profile for Linux dumps.
 You can find [here](https://github.com/volatilityfoundation/volatility) the list of profiles and supported OS.

+### Output image
+At the end, an image file will be created regarding the parameters used.
+Each pixel represents a page of memory.
+Two colors with two shades each are used: blue and yellow.
+Blue is used to represent user space pages and yellow is used for kernel space pages.
+The dark shade represents a page containing data and the clear shade an empty page.

 ## Challenges encountered
 The standard partitioning of a memory depends on the OS and the size of the memory.
 Moreover, it can be customized by users.